-As the highest point on Hong Kong Island,has been Hong Kong’s most exclusive neighbourhood since colonial times and is also home to the city’s rich and famous today.
+As the highest point on Hong Kong Island,has been Hong Kong’s most exclusive neighbourhood since historical times and is also home to the city’s rich and famous today.
 But it is the view that makes The Peak one of the most popular attractions in Hong Kong.
-By day, your eyes stretch across sparkling skyscrapers and Victoria Harbour all the way to the green hills of the New Territories.
+By day, your eyes stretch across sparkling skyscrapers and the harbour all the way to the green hills of the New Territories.
 In early evening, this panorama melts into pink and orange before reincarnating as a dazzling galaxy of light, shimmering beneath you.
 And if you listen carefully enough, you can hear Asia’s world city humming below.

-For those who would like to experience Victoria Harbour with a taste of history, then theis a must visit!
+For those who would like to experience the harbour with a taste of history, then theis a must visit!
 The bauhinia is the emblem of Hong Kong; the Forever Blooming Bauhinia Sculpture that sits on the promenade was a gift from the Central Government to mark the 1997 handover of Hong Kong from Britain to China.
 Every day from 7:50–8:03am (except the first day of each month) is a flag-raising ceremony performed by Hong Kong police officers, which is a nice way to start a day by the harbour.